fido-alliance/fdo-sim/fsim-repository/fdo.csr.md

 An error of type 'unauthorized' is used when the request by the client cannot be processed by the Device Management Service, Certification Authority (CA) or Registration Authority (RA) due to insufficient permissions.
 The error of type 'bad request' is used when the request is malformed and parsing failed.

+The "Feature not supported" error code allows the FDO device to indicate that it does not support optional features defined in this specification.
+This enables more constrained IoT devices to implement a subset of the features in this specification without causing interoperability problems.
+When the invocation of a command returns a "Feature not supported" error, then the caller needs to rely on the mandatory features.
+This fallback might be done based on the documentation of the target device, or could be implemented as a programmable backoff and retry procedure.

 ## Example

 The following table describes an example exchange for the CSR FSIM: